sacadnaasir/hami_minimarket/README.md

    ```bash
    python --version
    ```
-2. Download or copy the file `Hamiminimarket.py` to your computer.
+2. Download or copy the entire folder `Hamiminimarket` to your computer.
-3. (Optional) Open it with any code editor like VS Code, PyCharm, or IDLE if you want to view or edit it.
+3. (Optional) Open the files with any code editor like VS Code, PyCharm, or IDLE if you want to view or edit it.

 ---

 # Running the Program
-1. Open your terminal in the folder containing the file.
+1. Open your terminal in the folder containing the files.
 2. Run the script:
    ```bash
    python main.py